nlpsw/hello-world/README.md

 # hello-world
-testing and learning about GitHub repositories nlpsw 20180830: This is a changed to the initial setup.
+testing and learning about GitHub repositories nlpsw 20180830: This is a change to the initial setup.
+With a corrected typo in a second edit.